luxmargos/compose-cat/README.md

   - `${CMP_DETECTED_COMPOSE_BIN} down --volumes`
   - `rm -rf ${CMP_STORE_DIR}`

-- `cmp-clean-i-local`: Like `cmp-clean`, and also removes images referenced by services that don’t have a custom tag.
+- `cmp-clean-i-local`: Like `cmp-clean`, but also removes images referenced by services that do not have a custom tag.
   - `${CMP_DETECTED_COMPOSE_BIN} rm -fsv`
   - `${CMP_DETECTED_COMPOSE_BIN} down --rmi local --volumes`
   - `rm -rf ${CMP_STORE_DIR}`

-- `cmp-clean-i-all`: Like `cmp-clean`, and also removes all images referenced by the services.
+- `cmp-clean-i-all`: Like `cmp-clean`, but also removes every image referenced by the services.
   - `${CMP_DETECTED_COMPOSE_BIN} rm -fsv`
   - `${CMP_DETECTED_COMPOSE_BIN} down --rmi all --volumes`
   - `rm -rf ${CMP_STORE_DIR}`

+Caution:

+Pass ComposeCat options (such as `--profile` or `-p`) immediately after the built-in command.
+For example: `compose-cat cmp-clean --profile main -p my-project`.

 ## How It Works

-1. Read CLI options (including profiles, project name, and prefix overrides).
+1. Read CLI options, including profiles, project name, and prefix overrides.
 2. Determine the environment variable prefix from `--cmp-prefix` or `COMPOSE_CAT_PREFIX` (default: `CMP_`).
 3. Determine the dotenv prefix from `--cmp-dotenv-prefix` or `COMPOSE_CAT_DOTENV_PREFIX` (default: `.env`).
-4. Load dotenv files: `.env`, `.env.local`, and for each profile: `.env.<PROFILE>`, `.env.<PROFILE>.local`.
+4. Load dotenv files: `.env`, `.env.local`, and for each CLI profile: `.env.<PROFILE>`, `.env.<PROFILE>.local`.
-5. Detect the compose binary from `CMP_COMPOSE_BIN` (if set) or probe defaults; you can override the order with `--cmp-bin`.
+5. Detect the compose binary from `CMP_COMPOSE_BIN` (if set) or probe defaults; override the order with `--cmp-bin`.
 6. Build the compose command: add `--env-file` flags, `--profile` flags, and `-p/--project-name` when provided.
 7. Run matching pre-hooks.
 8. Execute the compose command and capture its exit code.